coolAlias/StructureGenerationAPI/README.md

 Possible Future Features:

-- Compatibility with custom blocks
+- Ability to define custom block rotation
 - Ability to set default x/y/z offsets for your structure in the StructureArrays file

 Known Bugs: